Our reusable launch vehicle is taking payloads - and soon you - to space.

-Named after Alan Shepard, the first American to go to space, New Shepard is our reusable suborbital rocket system designed to take astronauts and research payloads past the Kármán line – the internationally recognized boundary of space.
-Whether you are an astronaut flying with Blue Origin or sending a payload to space, our 11-minute flight profile from takeoff to gentle touchdown will be an experience of a lifetime you’ll never forget.
+Named after Mercury astronaut Alan Shepard, the first American to go to space, New Shepard is our reusable suborbital rocket system designed to take astronauts and research payloads past the Kármán line – the internationally recognized boundary of space.
+Whether you are an astronaut flying with Blue Origin or sending a payload to space, your 11-minute flight on New Shepard will be the experience of a lifetime.

 The New Shepard capsule and booster are being designed and tested to exceptionally high standards, in a process that is both rigorous and disciplined.
 Our manufacturing and assembly technicians have years of experience in aircraft and spacecraft manufacturing.